Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 * expressiveness of code in general
 * ...

-As a general principle: **keep in mind that most probably the code you're writing will written once and then read many times by multiple people.** It's worth insisting
+As a general principle: **keep in mind that most probably the code you're writing will be written once and then read many times by multiple people.** It's worth insisting

 Pro tip: to get you started here is a short intro to what idiomatic [Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html), [Go-lang](https://golang.org/doc/effective_go.html) and [JavaScript](http://javascript.crockford.com/code.html) is.